visualne/FlickFinderV2/FlickFinderV2/README.md

 *You will have to install the isodate python module in order to get this to run

 #Things to do
+- Check for 200 status for both api calls
+- Add more regular expressions to status function in statusCheck class that looks for movies that are phoney.
-- Hit the search api in such a way that it won't return results related to movies youtube is trying to get you to rent
+- When google updates the youtube api with a way to check to see if a movie is a rental the code will need to be changed.
-- There is some strangeness when the isodate does conversion of time, and the script errors out.
-Look into it.
 - Clean up the compare runtimes function